In this competitive digital age, it’s important for law firms to leverage all of the marketing channels available to them.

 Consistently capturing new qualified leads (i.e., potential customers) is crucial to keep the wheels of your legal practice turning.

-You can (of course) acquire quality leads through SEO and PPC search advertising, but throwing Facebook ads into the mix can help turn your lead generation efforts up a notch.
+You can (of course) acquire quality leads through SEO and PPC search advertising, but throwing Facebook ads into the mix can help turn your lead generation strategy up a notch.

 What’s more, with superior targeting options, law firms can rest assured that mostly qualified prospects will see their ads.